Here’s The Cold, Hard Truth about Cardio, Fitness Classes & Resistance Training for Long Term Fat Loss and Maintenance!

 A Standard Workout System

-You will then burn way more energy, both during and after your workouts and because your body will still be recovering over the next 24-48 hours, any LISS cardio you do during that time will also burn more energy due to your tired muscles, requiring more energy to move.
+You will then burn way more energy, both during and after your workouts and because your body will still be recovering over the next 24-48 hours, any LISS cardio you do during that time in between will then also burn more energy due to your tired muscles, requiring more energy to move.
+Another cumulative Win!

 Here are The 5 Most Common Resistance/Cardio Combo’s

-- Resistance combined with HIIT in the same session
+- Resistance combined with HIIT during the same session

 - Resistance combined with HIIT and then LISS afterwards (advanced)